 - TransUnion 1-800-680-7289

-The most important takeaway with data breaches is that you can’t assume your bank or financial institution is going to be pro-active about protecting you.
 It’s important that you take the initiative to protect yourself.
-You can also take a pro-active approach by signing up for a credit monitoring service.
+You can take a proactive approach by signing up for a credit monitoring service.